 SUMMARY OF RESPONSIBILITIES

-The Admission Counselor is responsible for increasing enrollment of qualified undergraduate students and meeting yearly enrollment goals for Schreiner University.
+The Admission Counselor is responsible for increasing the enrollment of qualified undergraduate students and meeting yearly enrollment goals for Schreiner University.
 This position requires extensive travel throughout the year.
-The Admission Counselor’s primary task is to generate inquiries, applications, interviews, campus visits and commitment fees for all student populations in assigned market area(s).
+The Admission Counselor’s primary task is to generate inquiries, applications, interviews, campus visits, and commitment fees for all student populations in the assigned market area(s).
 Additional responsibilities include developing leads, attaining goals for market area(s), meeting with parents and students on or off campus, visiting feeder high schools and community colleges, and attending college day/night programs.
-Telecounseling is required to develop leads during the recruiting season and peak periods.
+The Admission Counselor will work closely with the marketing department to implement recruitment and marketing strategies to support enrollment goals and brand awareness initiatives.
+Tele-counseling is required to develop leads during the recruiting season and peak periods.
 The Admission Counselor communicates the features and benefits of attending a four-year liberal arts university and demonstrates how financial aid creates access to such an education.

-- Represent Schreiner University in the most professional and ethical manner at all times.
+- Always represent Schreiner University in the most professional and ethical manner.

 - Must be able to travel extensively.
-Visit secondary schools, colleges and other educational institutions within assigned territories, as well as other areas assigned from supervisor.
+Visit secondary schools, colleges, and other educational institutions within assigned territories and areas the supervisor assigned.

-- Possesses extensive job knowledge in college admission related work and understands the role it plays in serving the institutional mission.
+- Possesses extensive job knowledge in college admission-related work and understands its role in serving the institutional mission.

-- Coordinates with admission and financial aid staff to insure a student’s successful transition from high school to college or from another college to Schreiner.
+- Coordinates with admission and financial aid staff to ensure a student’s successful transition from high school to college or from another college to Schreiner.